Updated: August 2016

 It relies primarily on three files provided by CMS:

-- A summary table of the total number of patients treated by each provider in Medicare's Part B program in 2012, the provider's specialty, and the total amount paid, among other things.
-See the important caveat below in bold about what CMS redacted from the data.
+- A summary table of the total number of patients treated by each provider in Medicare's Part B program in 2014 and the total amount paid, among other things.
+The table also includes aggregate information about the characteristics of each provider's Medicare Part B patients.

-- A detailed list of the services performed by each provider in Part B in 2012, including the number of patients treated, the number of times the service was performed, and the number of unique patient visits during which each service was performed (some services, such as drug infusions and skin tag removals, may be billed multiple times during a single visit).
+- A detailed list of the services performed by each provider in Part B in 2014, including the number of patients treated, the number of times the service was performed, and the number of unique patient visits during which each service was performed (some services, such as drug infusions and skin tag removals, may be billed multiple times during a single visit).
+The table also differentiates between medical services and drugs.
 Medicare has published a detailed methodology online for how it has gathered this data.
 The data is also available for download online.

-- Data requested under the Freedom of Information Act by health data expert Fred Trotter that shows physician referral patterns.
-The data shows the number of times Medicare patients visited one doctor (say Doctor A) within 30 days of visiting another doctor (Doctor B), during the period from January 2012 to June 2013.
+- Data initially requested by health data expert Fred Trotter that shows physician referral patterns.
+The data we are including shows the number of times Medicare patients visited one doctor (say Doctor A) within 30 days of visiting another doctor (Doctor B), during 2014.
 While Medicare patients do not need referrals to visit different doctors, this data may trace a doctor's medical network, because many patients seek their doctors' recommendations for specialists.

 Two important caveats: Medicare only released data on services and referral patterns if they applied to at least 11 patients.
 If a service was performed on 10 or fewer patients, CMS redacted it and excluded it from aggregate totals.